 Bonded by Love for Product

 2 Backend Engineers (remote)

 1 DevOps Engineers

 1 Fullstack Web Engineer

 1 Language Analysis + Machine Learning Engineers

 We have an unlimited vacation policy.
 We also take off the last 2 weeks of the year.

 Go and JS (React) are the main languages we use.
-We also use objective C and C# for OS specific code and also Java for our PyCharm plugin.
+We also use objective C and C# for OS specific code as well as some Python and Java.